How to Create an SEO Optimized Website Design

 • Proper form labels: Label tags help both users and assistive devices

-Key Resources:
+Key Websit Accessability Resources:

 When users can navigate your site effortlessly - regardless of their abilities - user satisfaction improves across the board.

-Even with perfect keyword research, the content creation process must prioritize readability to avoid creating poor user experience that hurts rankings.
+Even with perfect keyword research, the content creation process must prioritize readability to avoid creating a poor user experience that hurts rankings.
 Here's how to fix it:

 Structure Tips:

-• Descriptive headings: Users should understand the section from the heading alone
+• Descriptive headings: Users should understand the section from the heading alone — and headings should reflect main keywords where natural

 • Bold key points: Make skimming easier